leeb2828/first_spark_app/README.md

 $ mvn archetype:generate -B -DgroupId=com.myFitnessApp -DartifactId=projectRootFolder
 ```
 Keep in mind, if you create your project with this command, do not rename the App.java file.
 Your project will not compile if you rename App.java.<br />
+An archetype is just a template defining how your project is structured.
+Using archetypes is beneficial as it standardizes project development.
+The “-B” from the command above is for “batch mode” and the “-D” is for defining system properties.
+The name your provide for your artifact id will be your root directory and the group id will be the package containing your Java source files.<br />
 Now, check which version of Java you have with the following command:
 ```
 $ java --version